Edalji

 The Story of Mr George Edalji (Grey House Books, 1985), mainly a reproduction of Conan Doyle's newspaper articles, edited and with an introduction by Richard and Molly Whittington-Egan;

 Arthur & George (Cape, 2005; Vintage, 2006) by Julian Barnes.
 This is a historical novel, so not entirely reliable (see my article 'Making up History’, in the Spring 2007 issue of The Skeptic on my Articles page).
-In March 2015, ITV broadcast a fanciful 3-part dramatisation based on the book, with Martin Clunes as Conan Doyle.
-Inspector Campbell, inappropriately in uniform, had a minor part, played by Alan McKenna.

 pp 166-179 in Compton Mackenzie's On Moral Courage (Collins 1962);